SomeWeekendReading/someweekendreading.github.io/quotes.md

 "In so far as a scientific statement speaks about reality, it must be falsifiable; and in so far as it is not falsifiable, it does not speak about reality." &ndash; [Karl Popper](https://en.wikipedia.org/wiki/Karl_Popper), [_The Logic of Scientific Discovery_](https://en.wikipedia.org/wiki/The_Logic_of_Scientific_Discovery), 1959.

+"May you be your only victim." &ndash; health physicist [Phil Broughton](https://www.funraniumlabs.com/about-2/), 2024-Dec-02.
+Speaking of playing with too-powerful lasers in a too-ignorant fashion, but doing so outside his personal circle of responsibility.

 ## The Statistical Ones